panosale/PythonLearningGR/README.md

 * Functions in Python – Explained with Code Examples - https://www.freecodecamp.org/news/functions-in-python-a-beginners-guide/

-* Python any() and all() Functions – Explained with Examples - https://www.freecodecamp.org/news/python-any-and-all-functions-explained-with-examples/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/7032546/Python.any.and.all.Functions.Explained.with.Examples.pdf)
+* Python any() and all() Functions – Explained with Examples - https://www.freecodecamp.org/news/python-any-and-all-functions-explained-with-examples/ or [HERE](https://github.com/panosale/PythonLearningGR/files/7032546/Python.any.and.all.Functions.Explained.with.Examples.pdf)

 * Top 7 Python NLP Libraries and Their Applications in 2021 - https://www.analyticsinsight.net/top-7-python-nlp-libraries-and-their-applications-in-2021/

-* Create Executable from Python Script using Pyinstaller - https://datatofish.com/executable-pyinstaller/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/7337426/Create.Executable.from.Python.Script.using.Pyinstaller.-.Data.to.Fish.pdf)
+* Create Executable from Python Script using Pyinstaller - https://datatofish.com/executable-pyinstaller/ or [HERE](https://github.com/panosale/PythonLearningGR/files/7337426/Create.Executable.from.Python.Script.using.Pyinstaller.-.Data.to.Fish.pdf)

 * How to Automate Things Using Python - https://www.freecodecamp.org/news/how-to-automate-things-using-python/